mattlomba/italian_emigrants22/README.md

 ![samples](italy_plot.png)

-## Instructions
+## Disclaimer

-The "italian_emigrants22.R" is a reproducible code, written in R language, that only needs in input the AIRE dataset.
-Just pay attention that all the packages are correctly installed on your device and that you've settled the path where the AIRE dataset is.
-The plot is in the "Viewer" not in "Plots", because it's an interactive graph made with `plotly`.

-Disclaimer: this aren't official statistics because I've decided to use the Wikipedia's data, as proxy of the total number of population of each subregions, instead of a more certified source of data of the same year.
+This aren't official statistics because I've decided to use the Wikipedia's data, as proxy of the total number of population of each subregions, instead of a more certified source of data of the same year.
 However the results slightly differs.